-- Ethanol-gasoline blends can absorb more water than gasoline alone. - These blends can eventually separate, leaving water or a watery goo in the tank, fuel valve and carburetor. - With gravity-fed supplies, the compromised gasoline can be drawn into the carburetor and cause damage to the engine and/or potential hazards. - If a fuel stabilizer is used, confirm that it is formulated to work with ethanol-gasoline blends. - Any damages or hazards caused by using improper gasoline, improperly stored gasoline, and/or improperly formulated stabilizers, are not covered by manufacturer's warranty.
+- Ethanol-gasoline blends can absorb more water than gasoline alone. - These blends can eventually separate, leaving water or a watery goo in the tank, fuel valve and carburetor. - With gravity-fed supplies, the compromised gasoline can be drawn into the carburetor and cause damage to the engine and/or potential hazards. - There are only a few suppliers of fuel stabilizer that are formulated to work with ethanol-gasoline blends. - Any damages or hazards caused by using improper gasoline, improperly stored gasoline, and/or improperly formulated stabilizers, are not covered by manufacturer's warranty.